Thank you for reading our post, please rate this article at the end.

 December | Light Up Madison Annual Event |

-We’ll listen to the stories of local artisans, cheer on the parade floats representing the heart of Madison culture, and taste the delights of Florida home cooking.
+We’ll listen to the stories of local artisans, cheer on the parade floats that represent the heart of Madison culture, and savor the delights of Florida home cooking.
 Each event allows us to immerse ourselves in the local way of life, forming connections that may last a lifetime.

 Environmental Stewardship and Leave No Trace Principles